itsrever/integration/README.md

 # REVER integration testing framework

 This framework aims to help integrators to develop an [integration with REVER](https://api.byrever.com/v1/docs/#implementing-your-own-integration).
-It consist in a set of testing scenarios that you can run against your implementation (in your own CI, makefile, testing framework....) to reduce the feedback loop.
-In that way, the output of the tests will help you to identify the integration issues and fix them before going live, and what's more important, before waiting REVER development team to verify it.
+It consists in a set of testing scenarios that you can run against your implementation (in your own CI, makefile, testing framework....) to reduce the feedback loop.
+This way, the output of the tests will help you identify and fix integration issues before going live, without waiting for the REVER engineering team to verify it.

-Any feedback is welcomed.
+Any feedback is welcome.
 Please open an issue or a PR if you find any bug or you want to suggest any improvement.
-The REVER development team will be releasing versions when the integration contract changes, so you can pin your integration to a specific version of this framework.
+The REVER team will be releasing versions when the integration contract changes, so you can pin your integration to a specific version of this framework.

 ## How it works